JoeFanning/Philosophical-AI/README.md

 2.How to define these decisions into metrics for machine computation in AI?

-These are not questions that just have to be asked.
+These are not only philosophical questions that have to be asked.
 They are questions that must be answer.
 The question is can we answer these questions for AI so it can answer these questions itself?

 ## ​Global and Intergovernmental Frameworks